-- Has a value of 50 times income per capita, which equals the sale price. - Is fully owned by the seller. - Has no mortgages attached and has been under the same ownership for the past 10 years. - Is registered in the land registry or cadastre, or both, and is free of title disputes. - Is located in a periurban commercial zone, and no rezoning is required. - Consists of land and a building.
+- Has a value of 50 times income per capita, which equals the sale price. - Is fully owned by the seller. - Has no mortgages attached and has been under the same ownership for the past 10 years. - Is registered in the land registry or cadastre, or both, and is free of title disputes.

+- Is located in a periurban commercial zone (that is, on the outskirts of the city but still within its official limits), and no rezoning is required.

+- Consists of land and a building.
 The land area is 557.4 square meters (6,000 square feet).
-A two-story warehouse of 929 square meters (10,000 square feet) is located on the land.
+A twostory warehouse of 929 square meters (10,000 square feet) is located on the land.
 The warehouse is 10 years old, is in good condition, has no heating system and complies with all safety standards, building codes and legal requirements.
-The property, consisting of land and building, will be transferred in its - Will not be subject to renovations or additional construction following the purchase. - Has no trees, natural water sources, natural reserves or historical monuments of any kind. - Will not be used for special purposes, and no special permits, such as for residential use, industrial plants, waste storage or certain types of agricultural activities, are required. - Has no occupants, and no other party holds a legal interest in it.
+The property, consisting of land and building, will be transferred in its entirety.

+- Will not be subject to renovations or additional construction following the purchase. - Has no trees, natural water sources, natural reserves or historical monuments of any kind. - Will not be used for special purposes, and no special permits, such as for residential use, - industrial plants, waste storage or certain types of agricultural activities, are required. - Has no occupants, and no other party holds a legal interest in it.